royaltm/node-zmq-raft/RAFT.md

 ### Update idempotency

-The idempotency of updates is achieved by caching in memory and storing in the log request ids sent as part of the `RequestUpdate RPC` together with the appended state.
+The idempotency of updates is achieved by caching in memory and storing in the log, request ids sent as part of the `RequestUpdate RPC` together with the appended state.
 Update requests with a unique request id will be applied only once to the log as long as the request id is found in the cache.
 To limit the memory usage, the caching is limited in time, that is the request id consists in part of the real time signature and it will expire after a specified time.
 If the request id is considered not fresh the update will not be applied and the error indicating this case will be returned to the requesting party.

 The default update request expiration time is 7 hours.
 Thus the client have limited time to get its updates to the cluster and if that time passes the cluster peers should refuse to complete the update.